-- the supply of services to a donor in Zambia for official purposes of that donor; - services supplied under a technical aid programme or project which are: - a) paid for through donor funding; and - b) provided by the donor or by a contractor of the donor, under a written agreement with the Republic of Zambia. - iii) services supplied under a technical aid agreement or project providing for exemption from Zambian taxation which is either: - a) dated on or before 30th June, 1996; or - b) approved by the Minister of Finance.
+- i) the supply of services to a donor in Zambia for official purposes of that donor; - ii) services supplied under a technical aid programme or project which are: - a) paid for through donor funding or funding from the Government where the programme or project is co-financed by the donor and the Government; and - b) provided by the donor or by a contractor of the donor, under a written agreement with the Republic of Zambia. - iii) services supplied under a technical aid agreement or project providing for exemption from Zambian taxation which is either: - a) dated on or before 30th June, 1996; or - b) approved by the Minister of Finance.